 The information on this page is out of date.
 However, some of the content may still be useful, so we have archived the page.

-WASHINGTON - U.S. Citizenship and Immigration Services (USCIS) announced today that it has received a sufficient number of H-1B petitions to reach the statutory cap of 65,000 for fiscal year (FY) 2012.
-USCIS is notifying the public that yesterday, Nov.
-22, 2011, was the final receipt date for new H-1B specialty occupation petitions requesting an employment start date in FY 2012.
+WASHINGTON—U.S. Citizenship and Immigration Services (USCIS) announced today that it has received a sufficient number of H-1B petitions to reach the statutory cap of 65,000 for fiscal year (FY) 2013.
+Yesterday, June 11, 2012, was the final receipt date for new H-1B specialty occupation petitions requesting an employment start date in FY 2013.

-Properly filed cases will be considered received on the date that USCIS physically receives the petition; not the date that the petition was postmarked.
-USCIS will reject cap-subject petitions for new H-1B specialty occupation workers seeking an employment start date in FY 2012 that arrive after Nov.
-22, 2011.
+USCIS will consider properly filed cases as received on the date that USCIS physically receives the petition; not the date that the petition was postmarked.
+USCIS will reject cap-subject petitions for new H-1B specialty occupation workers if they arrive after June 11, 2012 and seek an employment start date in FY 2013.

 - extend the amount of time a current H-1B worker may remain in the U.S.;